Welcome to the website of the Royal Fine Art Commission Trust Building Beauty Awards.

 The awards celebrate the best of beautiful new architecture – and because each one of us is affected by the presence or absence of beauty, we’d like your input.
 Can you think of a beautiful new building that makes you happy, that you would take a detour to see, that makes a street you know a more delightful place?
 You might have designed a building that has just that effect.
-The deadline for the 2023 awards has now passed but please keep it in mind for the 2024 awards – we’ll be inviting entries from Spring 2024 for projects completed since the start of 2023.
+If so, please think about entering it for the 2026 awards, for which online entries will be open via this website from spring next year.
+There are also categories for engineering structures, streetscape/public space and small physical interventions (we’re calling them Little Gems) that make a neighbourhood a jollier place to be.
+So don’t forget to nominate whatever piece of creative excellence gives you a lift whenever you see it.

 Why these awards?